uwmadison-chm/bioread/README.md

 pip install bioread[all]
 ```

-As of May 2020 (version 2), we now require Python 3.6 or later.
-Versions 1.0.4 and below should work with Python 2.7 and up.
+As of March 2025, we're testing with python 3.10 — 3.13. bioread 1.0.4 and below should work with Python 2.7 and up.

 ## API Usage: